Admission Requirements MSED

 Together with the standard application requirements above, applicants to Niagara University's Ontario programs who have not received their degree from a Canadian or US institution where English is the official language of instruction, must also submit the following items:

 - Official credential evaluation of all undergraduate transcripts.
 Copies or emails for any test score or credential evaluation will not be accepted.
 Please choose the "comprehensive course by course evaluations" from either SpanTran or World Education Services.

 - Evidence of English Language Proficiency through official TOEFL or IELTS scores sent directly from the testing service.
 In order to be eligible for acceptance into the program, applicants must provide evidence of having achieved a score equal to or greater than the minimum identified below on one of the following tests.

 All students are required to meet the above standards.
 Challenge exams are not permitted at the graduate level.

-*Official transcripts and GMAT scores (if not exempted) will be required, prior to the student beginning the program should the applicant receive a letter of acceptance.
+*Official transcripts and GRE scores (if not exempted) will be required, prior to the student beginning the program should the applicant receive a letter of acceptance.
 Please note that Niagara waives the TOEFL examination requirement for students scoring a 600 or higher on the GMAT/GRE.

 Niagara University Graduate Education Office 2904 Highway 7, Unit 113